guillaume-rygn/animation.style/README.md

 yarn add animate.css
 ```

-In your CSS file:
+and in your CSS file add:

 ```
 @import 'node_modules/animation.style/animation.css'
 ```

-Install with CDN in your HTML file:
+Or install with CDN in your HTML file:

 ```
 <head>